takirala/BitMiner/README.md

 How to run ?

-after navigating to the folder containing Project1.scala and build.sbt, enter sbt interactive shell mode and do a compile.
-Then : for Master mode : > run 3 for Client mode : > run 127.0.0.1 where 3 is the number of leading zeroes for the resulting bit coin and 127.0.0.1 is the server ip address.
+After navigating to the folder containing Project1.scala and build.sbt,
+* Enter sbt interactive shell mode and do a compile.
+Then :

+    * for Master mode : > run 3
+    * for Client mode : > run 127.0.0.1

+where 3 is the number of leading zeroes for the resulting bit coin and 127.0.0.1 is the server ip address.